 Yieldmo, Inc., on behalf of itself and its Affiliates (“Yieldmo”) and the counterparty agreeing to this Data Protection Addendum (“Company”) have entered into an agreement, insertion order or other contract for the provision of the Controller Services, as amended from time to time (the “Main Agreement”).
-This Data Protection Addendum (“DPA”) is intended to comply with the parties’ obligations under Data Privacy Laws with respect to the Processing of Controller Personal Data pursuant to the Main Agreement.
+This Data Protection Addendum (‘DPA”) is intended to comply with the parties’ obligations under Data Privacy Laws with respect to the Processing of Controller Personal Data pursuant to the Main Agreement.
 Yieldmo and Company are Individually referred to as a “Party” or together as “Parties”.
 In the event of a conflict between this DPA and the Main Agreement, this DPA shall prevail.

 b.
 “Affiliate” means, with respect to a Party, an entity that owns or controls, is owned or controlled by or is or under common control or ownership with the Party, where “control” is defined as the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of an entity, whether through ownership of voting securities, by contract or otherwise.

 c.
 “Data Privacy Laws” shall mean all applicable laws governing the handling of Personal Data, including without limitation (1) EC Regulation 2016/679 (“GDPR“) on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and the EU e-Privacy Directive (Directive 2002/58/EC) (the “e-Privacy Directive”) (collectively, “EU Data Protection Law”); (2) the local law of the place(s) where Processing by a Party and its Personnel takes place; and (3) the California Consumer Privacy Act of 2018 (“CCPA“); in each case, all of the foregoing as amended, replaced or supplemented from time to time, and all subordinate legislation made under them, together with any codes of practice, regulations or other guidance issued by the governments, agencies, data protection regulators, or other authorities in the relevant countries or jurisdictions.

 e.
 “Controller Personal Data” means any Personal Data that is provided or made available by a Party to the other Party under the Main Agreement in connection with the providing Party’s provision or use (as applicable) of the Controller Services.

 f.
 Controller Services means the services as described in the Main Agreement.

 h.
 “Process, Processing and Processed” means any operation or set of operations which is performed on Controller Personal Data or on subsets thereof, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 i.
 “Personal Data” or the equivalent ‘personal information’ means any information relating, directly or indirectly, to an identified or identifiable natural person or otherwise as defined in applicable Data Privacy Laws.

 k.
 “Personnel” means all officers, directors and employees, independent contractors or service providers of a Party or its Affiliates.

 m.
 “Sell” shall have the meaning assigned to it in the CCPA.

 n.
 The terms “controller”, and “processor” as used in this Agreement have the meanings given in the GDPR.

 2. Role of the Parties.
 For purposes of EU Data Protection Law, each Party is an independent Controller of the Controller Personal Data that it collects or Processes pursuant to the Main Agreement.
 Each Party shall be individually and separately responsible for complying with the obligations that apply to it as a Controller under EU Data Protection Law.
 The Parties agree that they are not joint Controllers of any Controller Personal Data.
 Each Party will individually determine the purposes and means of its Processing of Controller Personal Data.
 For purposes of the CCPA, each Party is considered to be a “third party”.

 3. Obligations of the Parties.